samuelstevens/swin-transformer/docs/experiments/groovy-grape.md

 It was originally haunted-broomstick on wandb, but is now groovy-grape-256.

 I messed it up by switching std/mean, so I am restarting this run on 8xV100.

+After pre-training finished at 192x192, I am fine-tuning it for object detection on 8xV100 (imageomics-aws-east-1-0) where it is due to finish 12 epochs at 8PM on Monday (Nov 7th).